 Dover to Cape Wrath

-Whilst most people have heard of the Lands End to John o’Groats route not many have heard of the Dover to Cape Wrath route.
-The LEJOG as it is often called starts at the most south westerly point of mainland UK finishes at the most north easterly point, but what about the opposite two corners?
+Whilst most people have heard of the Lands End to John o’Groats route not many people have heard of the Dover to Cape Wrath route.
+So what about the opposite two corners?
+This sensational tour takes in some of the best cycling the British Isles has to offer, including the Kentish Downs; Rutland; the Peak District; The Yorkshire Dales and the unbelievably beautiful islands and coastline of the Western Highlands.
+Have we whet your appetite?
 Welcome to the Dover to Cape Wrath tour

-The Dover to Cape Wrath cycle tour starts in in the south east of England and takes in the eastern side of England keeping to quiet country lanes wherever possible.
-Crossing from east to west at Cumbria the tour then takes in the west coast of Scotland and also the islands of Arran, Mull and Skye before we reach the most north westerly point of mainland UK at Cape Wrath.
+The Dover to Cape Wrath cycle tour starts in the South East of England and takes in the quiet country lanes of The Kentish Hills and Cambridgeshire.
+We then head through the Peak District and the Yorkshire Dales to Penrith and then on to the pretty village of Thornhill in Scotland before we take in the West coast of Scotland and also the islands of Arran, Mull and Skye before we reach the most north westerly point of mainland UK at Cape Wrath.

 You are provided with detailed route notes and maps.
 A tour leader cycles at the back of the group & there is a support vehicle on hand should you require assistance.
 We also carry a few spare bikes just in case you have a major mechanical problems.
 Lunches are provided at a pub or a café each day and all your luggage is moved for you.